mozilla/fxa/packages/fxa-basket-proxy/README.md

   node ./bin/basket-proxy-server.js

+To process account-related events from SQS:

+  node ./bin/basket-event-handler.js

 For testing and development purposes, there's a minimal 'fake' implementation of the Basket server API that stores its state in memory.
 Run it like so, and the proxy will use it unless configured with the URL of a live Basket